 Money Losses From Breaking a Lease

-If you're currently renting, the company should be responsible for paying any fees incurred from the breaking of a lease.
+If you're currently renting, the company should be responsible for paying any fees incurred for the breaking of a lease.
 Check your lease so you know the rules about how much notice you need to provide and how much money you could lose if you have to leave before the lease is up.
 Contact the landlord or rental management company to know exactly how much you will lose from your initial rental deposit.

 Provision of a Relocation Agent